The median nerve is a major peripheral nerve of the upper limb.

 - Sensory functions: Gives rise to the palmar cutaneous branch, which innervates the lateral aspect of the palm, and the digital cutaneous branch, which innervates the lateral three and a half fingers on the anterior (palmar) surface of the hand.

 The median nerve is derived from the medial and lateral cords of the brachial plexus.
 It contains fibres from roots C6-T1 and can contain fibres from C5 in some individuals.

 After originating from the brachial plexus in the axilla, the median nerve descends down the arm, initially lateral to the brachial artery.
 Halfway down the arm, the nerve crosses over the brachial artery, and becomes situated medially.
 The median nerve enters the anterior compartment of the forearm via the cubital fossa.

 In the forearm, the nerve travels between the flexor digitorum profundus and flexor digitorum superficialis muscles.
-The median nerve gives off two major branches in the forearm:
+The median nerve gives rise to two major branches in the forearm:

 - Anterior interosseous nerve – supplies the deep muscles in the anterior forearm.

 - Palmar cutaneous nerve – innervates the skin of the lateral palm.

 (The functions of these nerves are explored in more detail later in the article).

 After giving off the anterior interosseous and palmar cutaneous branches, the median nerve enters the hand via the carpal tunnel – where it terminates by dividing into two branches: